huyhoangpjn/AutoMashup/README.md

 ## Installation

-We strongly recommand the use of a Python 3.10 environment.
+We strongly recommand the use of a Python 3.10 environment and a dedicated Conda environment.

 > pip3.10 install -r requirements.txt